Orchard Beach (Bronx): 21st century

 In the mid-2000s, as part of the city's ultimately unsuccessful bid for the 2012 Summer Olympics, several facilities in Pelham Bay Park were proposed for upgrades.
 The city had planned to renovate the beach's pavilion at a cost of $23 million, with the south wing being used for fencing and the north wing for swimming and water polo.
-Both the pavilions and the beach were designated as landmarks by the New York City Landmarks Preservation Commission in 2006.
+Both the pavilions and the beach were designated as landmarks by the New York City Landmarks Preservation Commission (LPC) in 2006.
 The deteriorating 170,000 ft2 eastern bathhouse pavilion, which had been neglected since the 1970s, was closed in 2007 and fenced off in 2009.
 The similarly sized west bathhouse started undergoing $7 million in repairs.
 In 2010, construction began on extending the jetty at Orchard Beach.
 Approximately 250,000 to 268,000 yd3 of sand were pumped onto the beach to replace sand lost over the years.
 The jetty project cost $13 million, of which the United States Army Corps of Engineers (USACE) paid $7 million and NYC Parks paid $6 million.

-Proposals to renovate Orchard Beach's bathhouse pavilions surfaced in the late 2010s, and some funding was provided starting in 2016; The next year, $50 million had been procured to fund the full renovation of the pavilion; by January 2019, there was $75 million available for the renovation.
+Proposals to renovate Orchard Beach's bathhouse pavilions surfaced in the late 2010s, and some funding was provided starting in 2016; The next year, $50 million had been procured to fund the full renovation of the pavilion; by 2019, there was $75 million available for the renovation.
 In mid-2020, a drive-in movie theater was set up at Orchard Beach's parking lot.
 Plans for the renovation had been paused during the COVID-19 pandemic, but Marvel Architects resumed planning for the renovation in May 2021.
-The work includes new ramps and concessions and is planned to be finished in 2023 or 2024.
+The work was tentatively scheduled to be finished in 2023 or 2024.
 Following an influx of asylum seekers to New York City in mid-2022, city officials announced that September that they would construct temporary housing for asylum seekers within Orchard Beach's parking lot.
 After the parking lot flooded during a minor rainstorm that October, the migrant center was relocated to Randalls Island.

+Work on the restoration of the Orchard Beach pavilion began in December 2022, at which point the project was to cost $87 million.
+The work included new ramps and concessions, as well as repairs to the roof and the addition of trees and lamps.
+The project's cost had increased to $100 million by mid-2024, at which point the first phase of renovation was planned to be completed in a year.
+NYC Parks and the New York City Economic Development Corporation submitted plans to the LPC in August 2025, proposing modifications to the pavilion, which included the restoration of the original design features.